Pages

 Abstract

 The author analyses the Sasanian imperial policy and strategy toward Ādurbādagān and Arrān (Caucasian Albania) as well as the impact of King Xusrō I Anōšīrvān’s reforms on these regions.
 The analysis briefly overviews Ardaxšīr I’s rise to power highlighting the Sasanian dynasty’s political ambitions.
-The author discusses Shāpūr I’s ideological and political reasons for declaring the Ādur Gušnasp fire-temple in Azerbaijan the empire’s most sacred fire and proclaiming Zoroastrianism as the state religion.
+The author discusses Shāpūr I’s ideological and political reasons for declaring the Ādur Gušnasp fire temple in Azerbaijan the empire’s most sacred fire and proclaiming Zoroastrianism as the state religion.
 Shāpūr I’s decision transformed Ādurbādagān into the empire’s Zoroastrian religious and ideological centre, increasing the province’s strategic value.
 However, Ādurbādagān’s proximity to the main war zones heightened its vulnerability.
 The author notes that King Xusrō I Anōšīrvān’s reform enhanced Ādurbādagān’s security by the establishment of the kust-i Ādurbādagān and Ādurbādagān’s spāhbed (general) military command covering Arrān (Caucasian Albania).
 The author emphasizes Arrān’s military and geostrategic importance in the Sasanian policy to prevent the Turks’ incursions and contain Byzantine advance in Caucasia.
 The reform tightened Albania’s attachment to Azerbaijan increasing its military capacity and strategic value.
 In the late Sasanian period Ādurbādagān and Arrān became interchangeable names in the northern bank of the Aras River through the creation of the entire Ādurbādagān šahr shielding Ērānšahr.

 Keywords: Sasanian, Khosrow Anushirvan, Adurbadagan, Arran, Caucasian Albania, Azerbaijan